compono/idibu-api/README.md

 idibu integration's APIs
 =========

 idibu provides you with means of using our funtionality precisely how you would like it to run with your software!
 One can choose from a variety of integration options.
-Those can either quickly introduce multiposting for you clients (our current record holder took 2 days to roll-out a working integration!) or you rebuild almost the whole of idibu inside your product.
+Those can either quickly introduce multiposting for you clients (our current record holder took 2 days to roll-out a working integration!) or you can rebuild almost the whole of idibu inside your product.

 Not only that, we also give you options to whitelabel our website and fit it into yours - so you can have your own private idibu almost instantly.